-Whittier College has long been at the forefront of diversity and multiculturalism in Southern California’s educational environment, and our Cultural Center is a vital (and widely celebrated) part of the campus community.
+Whittier College has long been at the forefront of diversity and multiculturalism in Southern California’s educational environment, and our Office of Equity and Inclusion is a vital (and widely celebrated) part of the campus community.

-Offering a wide variety of opportunities for increasing cultural interaction and dialogue at Whittier, the Cultural Center supports all students of color by providing services that help to develop career and educational goals.
+Offering a wide variety of opportunities for increasing cultural interaction and dialogue at Whittier, the Office of Equity and Inclusion supports all students of color by providing services that help to develop career and educational goals.

 Our services include: